Fellows of the PLuS Alliance

 Discussing with and learning from colleagues on equity, diversity and inclusion in each of our institutions is also proving most productive and stimulating as I see how, together, we can improve staff and student equity.

 Eileen Baldry, UNSW Sydney

 Global security is crucial during times of international political instability and conflict.
-The alliance institutiona contribute experience and cutting-edge research along with an ability to build eduction and training capacity.
+The PLuS Alliance institutions contribute experience and cutting-edge research along with an ability to build education and training capacity.

 Luca Vigano, King's College London